-Some are subsidiaries of major corporations whilst others were put together after school by a kid who wanted to watch YouTube in class, neither of which are definitive indicators of quality.
+Some are subsidiaries of major corporations, while others were put together after school by a kid who wanted to watch YouTube in class, neither of which are definitive indicators of quality.

 The jurisdiction can be extremely important when choosing a VPN.
 Certain countries may require companies to log information about their users.

-For maintaining a private connection, you should be aware that there are various ways your VPN can encrypt your data.
+For maintaining a private and secure connection, you should be aware that there are various ways your VPN can encrypt your data.

 All our reviews have a section on security that cover the specific protocols offered by the VPN.

 Most VPNs offer the following protocols: